 App reviewers have a proprietary methodology that helps them make objective judgments for why one app might be better than another.
 Each app reviewers determines the data, formula, and personnel they wish to utilize.
 For example, Product Hunt can tap into their community data to determine relative app popularity.
 Reviewers must publish their methodology periodically to ensure transparency.

-To learn more see the detailed explanation of our ranking algorithm on our blog and in our documentation.
+To learn more see the detailed explanation of our ranking algorithm on our documentation.

 Apps are ranked by all app reviewers.

 Do I have to Hunt my app on Product Hunt?

 As part of the ranking process, there is an assessment by App Reviewer Product Hunt via their community vote and their internal team vote.
 More info on the algorithm, here.
 The Hunt launch will have an impact on your final ranking, as you can see in the algorithm breakdown.
 Here is more info on Product Hunt launch best practices.
 In general, sharing and responsiveness to questions are encouraged, and it might help your community reception if you choose to hunt the app yourself.
 If not, Product Hunt can hunt your App as well.

 Apps will be hunted every 6 months, so if you hunted your app in a past month, as long as you are in the 6 month time window, you will not have to Hunt the app.

 Payouts are made on the 15th of every month.